CS222-UIUC/course-project-group-40/README.md

 # Universal Recognition
-We only test this project on Macbook laptops with Intel chips.
+We only tested this project on Macbook laptops with Intel chips.

 # Table of Contents
 **[Introduction](#Introduction)**<br>